Committee on Investment and Audit

 - to make recommendations to the Executive Committee regarding the operation and administration of the investment portfolio.

-The Committee on Investment and Audit handles the following responsibilities with regard to its audit oversight responsibility:
+The Committee on Investment and Audit handles the following responsibilities regarding its audit oversight responsibility:

 - Understand how the management presents financial information.